 - Clients may be asked to bring a videotape of the pet's undesired behavior (as long as there is no aggression) and a log of incidents with a description of the context in which the problem occurs.(frequency, duration, location, events or persons involved and a detailed description of the pet's behavior before, during, and after the event)

 - Family members and other household pets may be asked to attend appointments.

 - Initial appointments last about two to three hours.

-- A detailed written summary of recommendations is mailed to the clients after the appointment.
+- A detailed written summary of recommendations is sent to the clients after the appointment.

 - Recheck appointment may be recommended depending on the problem and progress made.

 Services Include: Diagnosis, prognosis, and treatment for all pet behavioral problems (canine, feline, equine, and other companion animals)